• Skip to primary navigation

 Pecans also have an enjoyable crunchy texture.

-If you are looking for a nut to substitute for hazelnuts, pecans are a great option.
+If you are looking for a nut to substitute for hazelnuts, pecans are a great option - read pecans as substitutes and tips for how to swap them in recipes.

 They can be used in both baked goods and cooked dishes.

-Pecans are versatile ingredient that can add flavor and texture to many different recipes.
+Pecans are flexible ingredient that can add flavor and texture to many different recipes.

 4 - Walnuts